shrey-001/Image-Semantic-Segmentation-Using-U-net/README.md

 # Image-Semantic-Segmentation-Using-U-net
 This Project uses U-net architecture to build a model to output the segmentation map of the face given the input face image.</br>
 Our Model is getting **97.16 %** accuracy on training set and **92.08 %** on validation set.
+### About the data
+The Data contains 1999 train images and 100 test images.
+The labels of image contains different face components like eyebrows, lips, nose,left eye, right eye,etc.
+The face components are listed in label_names.txt.</br>

+Original Link to the dataset: https://drive.google.com/file/d/1jweX1u0vltv-tYZhYp6mlyDZDy0aDyrw/view
 ### Getting Started
 ####  System Requirements
 * Numpy